btcpayserver/btcpayserver-doc/docs/Apps.md

 ## Lightning Network Apps (Lapps)

 [Lapps](https://blockstream.com/2018/03/29/blockstreams-week-of-lapps-ends/) are applications built on top of [Lightning Charge](https://blockstream.com/2018/01/16/lightning-charge/), a complimentary package that enables easier development on top of c-lightning.
-If you decided to use c-lightning, you could easily connect your BTCPay to any of the Lapps.
+If you decided to use c-lightning, you could easily connect your BTCPay Server to any of the Lapps.

-BTCPay exposes all the necessary information required to connect your internal BTCPay c-lightning node to a Lightning Network App.
+BTCPay Server exposes all the necessary information required to connect your internal BTCPay Server c-lightning node to a Lightning Network App.
 Go to Server Settings > Services > Lightning charge server > See information > Credentials.

-Below are videos that showcase how to connect some of the lapps to BTCPay.
+Below are videos that showcase how to connect some of the lapps to BTCPay Server.

 [![c-lightningbtcpay1](https://img.youtube.com/vi/6EHNq1anD1k/mqdefault.jpg)](https://www.youtube.com/watch?v=6EHNq1anD1k "BTCPay Server - c-lightning and lapps intro")